se-for-sci/se-for-sci.github.io/content/week06/oodesign.md

 - **Inheritance** and **Composition** can be used to keep code DRY.
 - Clean way to establish interfaces (via Abstract Base Classes (ABCs) or Protocols (see static typing))
+- Ensure required code is run (constructors, destructors, context managers, etc)
+- Associate functions to a specific type (varies by language)

 ```{admonition} Interfaces
 Python refers to an Interface (Java terminology, technically) as a Protocol.
 C++20